OmkarKatkade/Speech_Recognition_And_AI_Using_Python/README.md

 and responds back by speaking the result received.

 Input to the Program: Speech (from the User)
-Output of the Program: Speech (from the Machine)
+Output of the Program: Speech (from the Machine)4

+You can also voice-chat with the program like:
+User: Hello!
+What is your name?
+To which the program would reply in speech:
+Machine: Hello!
+My name is Jarvis.
+How you are doing?